nyctonio/ipod/README.md

-# Ipod Classic A clone of Ipod made Using React
+# A clone of Ipod Classic made Using React